BinaryDigitCodes/bdcafe/content/projects/index.md

 I'm using the [Blowfish](https://blowfish.page/) theme which is incredibly customizable and has so many features!

+## A Personal Photo Gallery

+I couldn't resist the deal to purchase [Chevereto](https://chevereto.com/) to set up a personal [photo gallery](https://binarydigit.photos), which is especially good for moments where I want to share albums of events, and keep my photos on my own hosting.
+I can set up public, private, and password protected albums!

-## Livestream
+## Livestreaming

-I stream on [Twitch](https://www.twitch.tv/binarydigit/about) with a fallback to [YouTube](https://youtube.com/BinaryDigit).
+I stream on [Twitch](https://www.twitch.tv/binarydigit/about) and sometimes to [YouTube](https://youtube.com/BinaryDigit).
 I'm working on getting a schedule back on track with a mix of playing games one day, then DJ sets the next.
+I'm also working on building an offline music collection.